-Blue Coral is made from my silicone sculpture pieces that I created and showcased across the country as dresses at New York Fashion Week , Pier59 studio, Los Angeles fashion Week and were used in numerous photo shooting and music videos.
-After all these events, I melted the silicone
+Blue Coral is made from my silicone sculpture pieces that I created and showcased across the country as dresses for New York Fashion Week at Pier59 studio and Los Angeles fashion Week.
+Dresses were also used in numerous photo shooting and music videos.
+After all these events, I have melted the silicone

 I love the process of working with it.
 At the beginning it's really almost like a 3D drawing, then comes the sculpting part, when you shape it and the final step is painting and coloring the final piece

 I have been playing with the idea of making masks and face coverings for a very long time and these ones were exhibited at Scope , Nyc, 2020.